0xcadams/drizzle-zero/README.md

 create a new config file at `drizzle-zero.config.ts` specifying the tables and/or columns you want to include in the CLI output:

+> **Important:** The config file currently struggles with types for large schemas.
+In those cases,
+> stick with the default CLI behavior.

 ```ts
 import { drizzleZeroConfig } from "drizzle-zero";
 // directly glob import your original Drizzle schema w/ tables/relations